 The Subordinate Conjunction

-Recognize a subordinate conjunction when you see one.
+Recognize a subordinate conjunction when you find one.

-The essential ingredient in a complex sentence is the subordinate conjunction:
+The essential component in a complex sentence is the subordinate conjunction:

 in order that

 The subordinate conjunction has two jobs.
 First, it provides a necessary transition between the two ideas in the sentence.
 This transition will indicate a time, place, or cause and effect relationship.